rushikeshwalode06-cod/Explainable-AI-Based-Medical-Report-Diagnosis-Prediction-Using-NLP/README.md

 The project uses XAI techniques to make predictions easier to understand.
 LIME focuses on explaining individual predictions.
 SHAP analyzes feature contributions to model behavior.

+## 🧠 Explainable AI

+🔎 LIME — Local Interpretable Model-Agnostic Explanations

+LIME explains an individual prediction by identifying features that influence the model's decision.For a medical report, important words or terms can be highlighted to help understand which parts of the text contributed to the prediction.

+🧠 SHAP — SHapley Additive exPlanations

+SHAP provides feature-attribution information based on Shapley values.

+It can be used to analyze which features have a positive or negative contribution toward model predictions.Important: XAI explanations describe how the machine-learning model behaves.
+They should not be interpreted as medical or causal explanations.